- Nature & Wildlife

 Find more accommodation options to stay in Dahab.

-North of Ras Muhammad, on a beautiful natural harbour, is the town of Sharm El Sheikh, where a series of resorts merge into one another including Ras Muhammad, Coral Bay, Shark’s Bay (good for families) and Ras Nasrani.
-However, the pick of the beach is Na’ama Bay, a popular arc of flour-soft sand with Hollywood-blue waters.
+North of Ras Muhammad, on a beautiful natural harbour, is the Egypt resort town of Sharm El Sheikh, where a series of resorts merge into one another including Ras Muhammad, Coral Bay, Shark’s Bay (good for families) and Ras Nasrani.
+However, one of the best Egypt beaches here is Na'ama Bay, a popular arc of powdery-soft sand and Hollywood blue waters.

 Some of the region's best diving and snorkelling are nearby including The Tower, Ras Umm Sid, Ras Nasrani and Nabq.
 Shipwrecks dot the shoreline, testifying to the difficulty of navigation between the reefs.